matshaba/Quantum-Gravity-Dynamics/comparison-to-GR-and-NG.md

 ### The Deepest Structural Insight

-QGD can be summarised in one sentence: **gravity is what happens to spacetime when a quantum field's phase gradient has a convergent radial profile**.
+QGD can be summarised in one sentence: **gravity is a graviton field/wave that manifests itself as curved space-time in the classical regime**.
 The entire structure — Newton, GR, dark matter as enhanced coupling, dark energy as kinetic equilibrium, inflation as the same field at early times — follows from requiring a relativistic wavefunction to be spherically symmetric and normalisable.
 This is not a model-building exercise; it is an extraction of gravitational physics from first principles of quantum mechanics.

 Whether it is correct is an empirical question.
-Whether it is conceptually extraordinary is not.
+Whether it is conceptually extraordinary is left to the reader.